Chinese numismatic charm: Chinese Boy charms

 A Chinese boy charm on display at Museon, The Hague.

 Chinese Boy charms (Traditional Chinese: 童子連錢; Simplified Chinese: 童子连钱; Pinyin: tóng zǐ lián qián) are Chinese numismatic charms that depict images of boys in the hope that these charms would cause more boys to be born in the family of the holder.
-They usually have an eyelet to be carried, hung, or worn, and are more commonly found in Southern China.
-The traditional ideal for a Chinese family was to have five sons and two daughters, and boys were the preferred sex for filial piety, carrying on the family lineage, and qualifying for the imperial examination.
+They usually have an eyelet for carrying, hanging, or wearing, and are more commonly found in Southern China.
+The traditional ideal for a Chinese family was to have five sons and two daughters, with boys preferred for filial piety, carrying on the family lineage, and qualifying for the imperial examination.
 The boys depicted on these charms are often in a position of reverence.
-Some boy charms contain inscriptions like tóng zǐ lián qián (童子連錢) which connect male offspring to monetary wealth.
+Some boy charms contain inscriptions such as tóng zǐ lián qián (童子連錢), which link male offspring to monetary wealth.
 Boy statuettes belonging to boy charms can also be found on top of open-work charms.
-Some boy charms contain images of lotus seeds because the Chinese word for lotus sounds similar to "continuous", and wishes for continuity through the male line.
+Some boy charms contain images of lotus seeds because the Chinese word for lotus sounds similar to "continuous" and symbolizes continuity through the male line.

 Charms with musicians, dancers, and acrobats

 Chinese charms with "barbarian" musicians, dancers, and acrobats (Traditional Chinese: 胡人樂舞雜伎錢; Simplified Chinese: 胡人乐舞杂伎钱; Pinyin: hú rén yuè wǔ zá jì qián) appeared during either the Khitan Liao or the Chinese Song dynasty.
-These charms generally depict four individuals of which one is doing an acrobatic stunt (such as a handstand) while the others are playing various musical instruments: a four-string instrument which might possibly be a ruan, a flute, and a wooden fish.
-Although most numismatic catalogs refer to these charms as depicting "barbarians" or huren (胡人, literally "bearded people") the characters depicted on these charms have no beards.
-The reverse side of these charms depict four children or babies playing and enjoying themselves, which is a common feature for Liao dynasty charms; above these babies is a person resembling a baby that appears to ride on something.
+These charms generally depict four individuals, of which one is doing an acrobatic stunt (such as a handstand) while the others are playing various musical instruments: a four-string instrument which might be a ruan, a flute, and a wooden fish.
+Although most numismatic catalogs refer to these charms as depicting "barbarians" or huren (胡人, literally "bearded people"), the characters depicted on these charms have no beards.
+The reverse side of these charms depicts four children or babies playing and enjoying themselves, a common feature of Liao dynasty charms; above them is a figure resembling a baby who appears to be riding something.

 Chinese treasure bowl charms

-Chinese treasure bowl charms are Chinese numismatic charms that feature references to the mythical "treasure bowl" (聚寶盆) which would usually grant unending wealth to those who hold it but may also be responsible for great sorrow.
+Chinese treasure bowl charms are Chinese numismatic charms that feature references to the mythical "treasure bowl" (聚寶盆), which would usually grant unending wealth to those who hold it but may also be responsible for great sorrow.
 These charms are pendants with an image of the treasure bowl filled with various objects from the eight treasures on one side and the inscription píng ān jí qìng (平安吉慶, "Peace and Happiness") on the reverse.
 The loop of the charm is the form of a dragon; the string would be placed between the legs and the tail of the dragon, while the dragon's head looks upward from the bottom of the charm.

 Another type of Chinese "treasure bowl" charm has the obverse inscription Zhaocai Jinbao (招財進寳), these charms have dragon-shaped swivel.